 Welcome to my blog, where I’ll mostly ramble on about some of my favorite things.
 It could be an unsung rock band, a defunct pro wrestling promotion, or anything else that comes to mind.
 Enjoy!

-When I mention the classic drive-in theatre experience to my friends, I usually get one of two responses; a fond smile or a blank stare.
+When I mention the classic drive-in theatre experience to folks, I usually get one of two responses; a fond smile or a blank stare.
 I have found that this response directly correlates to the age of the person I’m conversing with.
 If you’re the type that gets all googly-eyed at the mention of drive-ins, congratulations!
 You’re in the Cool Kids Club!
 But seriously, how awesome are drive-in theatres?
-They are 100% pure Americana, monuments to the heyday of motion picture entertainment.
+They are 100% pure Americana, monuments to the high-water mark of lowbrow motion picture entertainment.
 It’s where the local kids would congregate every weekend to bring their date and watch whatever cheesy monster flick was showing.
 If you didn't have the two bucks to get in, you were usually the guy hiding in the trunk.

 Some of my fondest childhood memories were formed at Sacramento’s Star-Lite drive-in, just off of Arden Way.
-Mom would make hot dogs at home, wrap them in tin foil, then heat them up on the engine when we got to the theatre.
+Mom would make hot dogs at home, wrap them in tin foil, then pop the hood and heat them up on the engine when we got to the theatre.
 It was where I first sampled pizza, popcorn, and any combination of candy, junk food and soda pop.
 For a kid living out in the sticks, the drive-in was my Disneyland, there was nothing better than kicking back with friends and family and watching a thoroughly forgettable flick beneath the summer stars.

 If all of this has you hankering for a trip to the drive-in but nowhere to go locally, it’s easy enough to stage your own home-brew drive-in experience with a few patio chairs and a laptop.
-(You could splurge for a nice projector and screen to enhance the experience, but a laptop just works fine if you’re okay with the smaller screen.)
+(You could splurge for a nice projector and screen to enhance the experience, but a laptop or tablet just works fine if you’re okay with the smaller screen.)
 Fire up some popcorn and stream a few vintage drive-in commercials off of the intertubes for a few minutes, then it’s off to the main attraction!